greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 ![An AI-generated cartoon of the traffic officer wearing a plain light blue short-sleeved shirt and blue trousers](https://cdn.victor42.work/posts/2025-05/1e5a122d6b5b91b43baaa2b43876f9be.webp)

-Removing police-related terms, however, just produced an ordinary blue shirt, not a police uniform—a catch-22.
+Removing police-related terms, however, just produced an ordinary blue shirt, not a police uniform - a catch-22.

 ![An illustration generated by Doubao AI showing the traffic officer wearing a realistic Chinese police uniform with a tie and epaulets](https://cdn.victor42.work/posts/2025-05/2529da2758620d3dfeab11761351e3a8.webp)